svewap/nnrestapi/Documentation/Introduction/Index.rst

 Where to go from here?
 ~~~~~~~

-This TYPO3 extension is not only a good starting point to get a Rest Api "up and running" in a few minutes – it also offers a nice module in
+This TYPO3 extension is not only a good starting point to get things "up and running" in a few minutes – it also offers a nice module in
 the backend for testing your endpoints.
 And it comes with many examples and step-by-step tutorials about the front- and backend-implementation.

 We hope you have fun using ``nnrestapi`` - feel free to contact us if you find a bug or have ideas on how to improve the extension.